shmuelie/perfshim/README.md

 ﻿# PerfShim
-The main problem with most shimming solutions is that you download the code for the shim to to the browser, parse it, and even execute the code even though the browser or page does not need the shim.
+The main problem with most shimming/pollyfilling solutions is that you download the code for the shims/pollyfills to to the browser, parse them, and execute the code.
+You do all this even though the browser or page may not need the shims/pollyfills.
 This not only take longer but in an increasingly mobile world the amount of data that needs to be downloaded should be minimized.

 PerfShim (short for Performance Shim) solves these problems in an interesting way.
-Instead of including ever shim ever created to be downloaded, PerfShim analyzes your pages scripts, checks which shims are used by the scripts, check if the shims are needed by the browser, and if they are needed downloads them.
+Instead of including every shim/pollyfill in the main download, PerfShim analyzes your page's scripts, checks which shims/pollyfills are used by the scripts, check if the shims are needed by the browser, and finally if they are needed by both downloads them to be executed.

 ## How To Use PerfShim
 To use PerfShim on a page you start by including the perfshim.min.js file on